The Site

 All of the churches listed below have facilities that could be used by a visiting team.
 Contact them directly and ask about their facility and the price/schedule availability.
 Take a look at the Host Churches part of the Photo Gallery.

 Our friends at First Baptist Church of Doraville let us use their big kitchen for group meals and have been very helpful with that.
 We just have to make sure that we leave the place absolutely spotless.
 I usually suggest that we give them a love offering for their utilities as well, but that's up to you.
 Several of our missions have kitchen facilities, but if you're cooking for a big group it'd be better to use FBC Doraville.
-You can call them at 770-457-0244.
+You can call Renee Glass at 770-457-0244.

 The majority of the costs are in lodging and food.
 That is really up to you as to how fancy you go with that.
 Atlanta has a LOT of fun stuff to do including Six Flags, White Water, Stone Mountain, the Zoo, the Braves, and Sci-Trek.